worc4021/GeoCalcLib/docs/_posts/2018-12-09-installing-geocalclib.md

 {% highlight make %}
 # Specify the absolute path to your Matlab installation
-MATLABROOT = /Applications/MATLAB_R2018b.app
+MATLABROOT = /Applications/MATLAB_R2019b.app

 # Path to which everything should be installed, has to be on Matlab path!
 INSTALLDIR = /Users/Username/Documents/MATLAB/Functions
 {% endhighlight %}

-If necessary add `GMPINCLUDE` with the path to the `gmp.h` file (I only had to do this on osx).
+If necessary add `GMPINCLUDE` with the path to the `gmp.h` file (I only had to do this on osx ).

 Run make